ThatStella7922/make_and_flash_logo/README.md

 by ThatsNiceGuy - Bundle Version 1.1\
 A bundle to convert and flash a logo to your Pinecil.

-I originally wrote it to make flashing a logo to my Pinecil easier, and now it became this.
+I originally wrote this small "utility" (more like script) to make flashing a logo to my Pinecil easier, as entering the commands manually to convert, convert again and then flash to my Pincil was getting really annoying.
+After a bit of time, I had this ready and after some polishing up, I decided it was ready to be released.\
+The user experience is a bit rough around the edges but it's functional.

+Expect updates, as this is gonna be my little "project" for the next little while.

 ### Requirements
 - Windows 10 x64 PC